 Shepherd Center housing program accommodates families, offers stability day and night.

 Shepherd Center’s Delores Ann and Goodloe Yancey Family Housing Program offers much more than four walls and a floor.
 Its 120 suites and apartments are a resting space for the body and mind, says housing program manager Victoria Denson.
-She coordinates the housing units at three locations – all complimentary for 30 days to the family members of newly injured Shepherd Center rehabilitation patients if both the patient and family live 60 or more miles from the hospital.
+She coordinates the housing units at three locations – for 30 days to the family members of newly injured Shepherd Center rehabilitation patients if both the patient and family live 60 or more miles from the hospital.

 “It’s really an extension of Shepherd Center’s mission to care for the patient,” Denson says of the program.
 “The families we serve are often overwhelmed when we meet them, so if we can help relieve their worry over where to stay while their family member is a patient here, then that’s an important part of providing complete care.”

 One of the families who has benefited from Shepherd Center's housing program is the Clark family from eastern North Carolina.
 Brad and Rachel Clark, along with their seven children ranging in age at the time of their visit from 1 to 19, occupied a suite at the Irene and George Woodruff Family Residence Center during Brad’s rehabilitation following a spinal cord injury he sustained in a cycling accident.